Petey-B/TouchOSC-Widgets/MIDIeditorScrollZoom/README.md

 ### MIDI Editor View Scroll/Zoom
 **How To Use:**
-- Paste the widget into an existing control surface
+- Open the TouchOSC file
+	- after the initial setup you only need the **gView** control group
+	- you can copy and paste it into another file
 - Copy the two Lua scripts into your Reaper scripts folder and add them to the Action List
 	- MEV_scroll.lua
 	- MEV_zoom.lua